 In preparation for dental health month in August I thought I would share what goes on when your pet comes in for a ‘dental’.

-Dental disease is a broad term covering many problems with the teeth but the most common is periodontal disease where there is bone loss and infection around the tooth, secondary to tartar build up on the teeth.
+Dental disease is a broad term covering many problems with the teeth but the most common is periodontal disease where there is bone loss and infection around the tooth.
 Some breeds are predisposed to periodontal disease such as Maltese, Poodles, Cavalier King Charles Spaniels and Greyhounds to name just a few.
 Most often noticed as bad breath it can progress to very serious infections in the mouth with very little signs from our pets.

 Pets do not show pain as we do; a pet may still be eating despite severe disease and pain in the mouth.
 The cat in these pictures is an example of this.
 This is my own cat Macy, an 11 yo Burmese who has always had good dental health.
 Macy had a routine scale and polish 2 years ago with no problems noted and I was expecting similar on this day with only low grade tartar build up on a couple of back teeth.
 I was shocked to find she actually had a badly diseased canine tooth that was infected and required removal!
 Macy had not shown any outward signs of pain, nor had she changed her eating habits at all.

 During a health exam we will advise if your pet requires a dental clean and if any extractions are expected.
 An estimate of costs will be provided for the expected treatment.
 However, keep in mind that like in Macy’s case, unexpected findings can occur and we may need to alter the plan.
 Older patients requiring extensive dental work may be staged over two procedures.
-During the first procedure we will thoroughly examine the mouth, perform dental X-rays, clean the teeth and we will usually extract the worst affected teeth.
+During the first procedure a comprehensive oral hygiene and assessment (COHA) will be carried out where we will thoroughly examine the mouth, perform dental X-rays, clean the teeth and we will usually extract the worst affected teeth if we have made plans for this.
 We will then make a plan to remove other diseased teeth based on our x-ray findings at a later date – usually in a few weeks time.
 There are a number of benefits to this two staged approach.
 Firstly it is usually better for older pets to have 2 shorter anaesthetic and surgical procedures than a single very long one – they’ll have a better recovery, and it it places less stress on their more mature organ systems.
 Secondly, while not a full cure, we can improve the quality of life of the animal by reducing pain and infection in the mouth in the first step and it allows us to give a more accurate estimate of costs to complete the work that is required to optimise the pet’s health.

 On the day of the procedure a nurse will admit your pet.
 They will perform a pre-anaesthetic exam taking all the vital signs such as heart rate, respiratory rate and temperature prior to starting.

 Surgical patients including dentals, are admitted into hospital in the morning usually between 8:30-9:00am and surgery happens between 11am and 3pm.
 This allows time for your pet to settle into its hospital cage, have blood drawn for pre-anaesthetic tests, have an intravenous (IV) line placed and supplementary fluids started prior to surgery where required.
 We give a sedation which allows for a smoother anaesthetic induction and also provides pre-emptive pain relief.
+Anxious pets are also medicated to reduce the stress of their hospital stay.
 In geriatric patients or those with reduced renal function we may even get them into hospital the day before to have fluid therapy overnight and ensure adequate hydration going into surgery.

 Once we have the results of the blood tests a vet will formulate an anaesthetic plan best suited to your pet.